Friday, July 31, 2015

 Brian the Viking!

-Viking Child is the tale of a young boy who is thrown into an adventure that takes him through several medieval lands in search of his friends.
+Viking Child is the tale of a young boy thrown into an adventure through several medieval lands in search of his friends.
 He needs to rescue them from the clutches of the evil demigod, Loki.
 Now, it might look spookily familiar to a console gamer but don't be put off, this is a great Atari ST game in its own right.

-There are a humungous 16 levels of platforming fun to plunder with 8 bosses to battle long before you even think of reaching Loki.
-Walk and leap over all obstacles and use your weapon to kill anything that looks likely to hurt you.
-After a monster is slain, coins are left behind to be used as currency in the local power-up store which offers better weapons and the usual assortment of goodies.
-I love the fire weapon but I first advise that you upgrade your weapon - a dagger.
+There are a humungous 16 levels to plunder with 8 bosses to battle long before you reach Loki.
+Walk and leap over obstacles and use your weapon to kill anything that looks likely to hurt you.
+After a monster is slain, coins are dropped.
+Use them as currency in the local store which offers better weapons and the usual assortment of goodies.
+I love the fire weapon but I advise you to upgrade your weapon - a short dagger.

 Graphics are exceptional with super-smooth scrolling proving yet again that the STFM is more than capable when in the hands of talented people.
 I love the gorgeous cartoon-like scenery and the sprites are well-detailed, even if the animation is humble.
-Sound effects work great but you can exchange those for excellent chiptunes if desired.
+The music and sound effects are great with the choice being yours.

 Viking Child is a creative and technical masterpiece.
 What it lacks in originality is more than made up for in playability.
-Entertaining, interesting and challenging gameplay throughout with aesthetics to drool over!
-This is a cracking game and you soon realise why it's one of my favourite platformers on the Atari ST. I highly recommend this one, folks!!
+Interesting and challenging gameplay with aesthetics to drool over!
+This is a cracking game and you soon realise why it's one of my favourite platformers on the Atari ST. I highly recommend this!!

 Download for hard drive thanks to 8BitChip.